 - To prepare proposals for the administration and order of appointment of the Nomination Committee for the Annual General Meeting.

-The Nomination Committee motivated opinion can be found in documentation provided on the Annual General Meetings page of this site.
+The Nomination Committee motivated opinion regarding its proposal to the Annual General Meeting and a brief presentation of its work will be published well in advance of the 2021 Annual General Meeting and will be included in the documentation provided on the General Meetings page of this site.

 Nomination Committee motivated opinion 2016